Click the leaflet rack

 covered with traditional lime and horsehair plaster.

-The Cruck barn was built by Robert Aynesworth, a member of the
+The Cruck barn was built by Robert Aynesworth, a member of

 family who own the Craven Arms, together with a team of local people;

 even the tables were made only 200 yards away by local carpenter Jim

 400 years ago there were no builders merchants and few people travelled

 more than 10 miles from home.
 They could only use what they

 find in their immediate surroundings.
 In plentiful supply was stone and

 oak trees from the dense natural woodland which covered the area before

 it was cleared and heather from the moors.
 Stone slates had not yet

 come into being except for the very wealthy.
 If you needed a